 - Site Name

 - Controller Name

 - Keypad Passwords

 - Metric Units

 - Sunday = Day 1

-- Number of Systems (Future)
+- Number of Systems

 - Alarm on Stops

 - System Restart

 - Factory Reset

+- Language (Set at factory)

 11.2.1 Site Name/Controller Name

 You can label this device with two separate names.
 These names appear in any data file downloaded so as to help delineate these documents.
 The controller name also shows on the browser tab when connecting with a PC, tablet or Smartphone.